matteosecli/pdf2archive/README.md

 ## FAQs
 + __Why I'm not able to get a valid PDF/A-1B file?__ <br />
-The requirements needed to produce a valid PDF/A-1B file are quite complex; this script tries to do its best at converting, but the result is not guaranteed.
+The requirements needed to produce a valid PDF/A-1B file are quite complex; this script tries to do its best at converting, but the result is not guaranteed (see [Conversion Tests](https://github.com/matteosecli/pdf2archive/wiki/Conversion-Tests)).
 The most common problems that prevent a successful conversion are font issues, metadata and colorspace.
 As for the fonts, try not to use exotic fonts and (if you are using LaTeX) not to compile with XeLaTeX; the same document compiled with LaTeX seems to convert successfully, while with XeLaTeX it doesn't.
 I'm still investigating, but it seems a font embedding problem.
 The other common problem are images; try to use simple vector images (see below) and in general images in RGB colorspace, _not_ CMYK.
 If your document is still not passing, try to use the GUI version of VeraPDF and read the HTML report to track down the possible issues.
 + __My document gets converted successfully, but Esse3 goes in timeout.
 What I'm doing wrong?__ <br />
 Probably nothing.
 It seems that the validator used by Esse3 gets stucked when processing large or too complex files.
 Try to
     + Reduce the dimension of the PDF file.
 You can play around with the `--quality` option until the resulting file is roughly 1/3 of the maximum allowed size.